 A roof parapet wall is a part of the roof edge extending above the roof surface.
 Heights of roof parapets vary.
 Some parapets are very short, providing no protection to workers from falling off an edge.
 Parapets need to have the same height requirements as guardrails.
 Essentially, a parapet must have a height of 42 inches plus or minus 3 inches for adequate fall protection.

 If a parapet does not meet the fall protection height requirement, one possible solution is to utilize a parapet wall fall protection system.
 One such system is a parapet wall clamping rail which grips the existing parapet.
 Prefabricated powder coated or galvanized steel railings slide into receiving posts and are tightened.
-The parapet wall clamping railing system can be used as a temporary or permanent roof fall protection system.
-Furthermore, the installation of this product provides needed fall protection for an OSHA compliant work space.
+The parapet fall protection system can be used as a temporary or permanent roof fall protection system.
+Furthermore, the installation of this parapet wall clamping product provides needed fall protection for an OSHA compliant work space.

 (2) Obstacles Next to Roof Edge

 Sometimes roof hatches or mechanical equipment where workers need to access are next to the roof edge.
-Consequently, there may be little room to provide fall protection.
+Consequently, there may be limited room to provide parapet fall protection based upon poor initial design, according to this roofing company.
 One possible solution is a custom-fabricated railing section which wraps around the obstacle with an appropriate shaped section to provide a barrier between the obstacle and the leading edge.
 Go here for more customized guardrail solution details.

 (3) Interior Obstacles